MatteoNY/miosnippets/README.md

-# snippets
+## snippets
-This is used as an example of work contains a few different programming types of snippets, for example, Procedural, JsOOP and Functional
+This is used as an example of work.
+This project contains a few different programming types of snippets, for example, procedural, jsOOP and functional.

-# Usage:
+## Usage:
 git clone
-Use Yarn or npm install to get the files.
+Use yarn or npm install to get the files.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.

+## Results
+You should see an ugly page that lists each functions: purpose, function call, function to string and the results that were returned.

+## Notes
 Note:You may get warnings if you're using a different Angular-cli etc.
 This has been built with the Angular-cli and Angular version 4.1.3.
 This is a sample of code to answer some of the basics of syntax asked during interviews.